gbarte/Licence-Plate-Recognition/README.md

 Type the name of the video in main.py and run it, results will be saved in result.csv file.

 ## Description:
-Licence plate recognition system written in Python, using OpenCV and Scikit-learn libraries.
+Licence plate recognition program written in Python, using OpenCV and Scikit-learn libraries.
 Can detect moving Dutch licence plates from a video.

 A thorough description of our approach can be found in the [Project Poster](Project_poster.pdf)